How To Make Artisan Sourdough Bread

 - After the last stretch and fold, cover bowl with a tea towel and let rest for 30-60 minutes at room temperature until slightly puffy before shaping.
 We are looking for visible air bubbles and a little jiggle to the dough.
 (Dough does not need to double in size.)

-- Generously flour (using rice flour) a Banneton (proofing basket) or line a large bowl with a tea towel and flour generously, especially the grooves if you’re not using the liner.
+- Generously flour (rice flour) a Banneton (proofing basket) or line a large bowl with a tea towel and flour generously, especially the grooves, if you’re not using the liner.
 You can rub it into the basket with your hands to really get it in there.
 (I used a liner in my Banneton basket, but you don’t have to, especially if you like the pretty rings you get by using the Banneton.)
 Tap out the excess flour.

 - Turn dough out and onto a lightly floured (rice flour) cutting board.